zthun/janitor/CONTRIBUTING.md

 ## Test

-Unit testing is done using jest and code coverage thresholds are set to 100%.
-This is done on purpose to reduce the noise of missing tests.
-If you MUST write something that cannot have unit tests, then please add the istanbul ignore pragma to the file and add a comment on why it cannot be tested.
+Unit testing is done using vitest.

 To run the unit tests, use the following series of commands.